tofarr/json-urley-js/README.md

 The typical process here is:
 * Create a PR with changes.
 Merge these to main (The `Quality` workflows make sure that your PR meets the styling, linting, and code coverage standards).
-* New releases created in github are automatically uploaded to pypi
+* Create a new release tag in github - New releases created in github are automatically uploaded to npm.
+  (The NPM_TOKEN may expire and need to be refreshed periodically in the repository secrets.)